-Collateral info more importation than from general population being evaluated
+Collateral info more importation than from non I/DD being evaluated.

-Individuals with Intellectual Disability Assessment for Depression
+Assessment for Depression

-- Psychiatric Assessment Schedule for Adults with a Developmental Disability (PAS-ADD; Moss et al, 1993b:, Smiley 2005). - Reasonable reliability and validity - The PAS-ADD Checklist -for carers and staff to help decide if individual requires further assessment - Useful screening tool for id possible cases of mental illness
+- Psychiatric Assessment Schedule for Adults with a Developmental Disability (PAS-ADD; Moss et al, 1993b:, Smiley 2005). - Reasonable reliability and validity - The PAS-ADD Checklist -for carers and staff to help decide if individual requires further assessment - Useful screening tool to identify possible cases of mental illness